big, dumb plane. WHOLE new world.

 + Ongoing

-— First things first, what are the basic forms of the project? … It’s a narrative, fiction series with an ensemble cast and episodes that run between 30 to 40 minutes long.
-Though the series has some weightier themes, which are often associated with hour-long runtimes, we want Bound to be more in the bucket of our personal favorite shows, like: Martin, MASH, The Office and I Love Lucy.
+— First things first, what are the basic forms of the project?
+It’s a narrative, fiction series with an ensemble cast and episodes that run between 30 to 40 minutes.
+Though the series has some weightier themes, which are often associated with longer runtimes, we want Bound to be more in the bucket of our personal, favorite shows, which are mostly half-hour and feature lighter tones and less serialized storytelling.
+We also envision Bound as having a few more episodes, similar to years past, in which there is room for longer, story threads but also room for one-off, “adventures of the week” and recurring specials.
+Finally, the plan is to build an ongoing series that plays yearly and on schedule.
+It’s outlined today at five seasons.

 2 THE IDEAS